LG Quits Smartphone Business, Citing Losses | Silicon UK Tech News

 LG, which introduced first-ever capacitive touchscreen smartphone, to stop making phones after failing to compete against Apple and Samsung

-LG Electronics is to shut down its mobile phone business, the company has confirmed.
+LG Electronics has confirmed media reports that it is to shut down its mobile phone business.

 The division had seen losses for nearly six years, totalling about $4.5 billion (£3.3bn).